an-erd/ble_beacon/README.md

 - The measurement is done with Nordic [Power Profiler Kit](https://www.nordicsemi.com/Software-and-tools/Development-Kits/Power-Profiler-Kit)
 - SHT03 sensor
   - The temperature and humidity sensor used has a typical power consumption of 0.2 &#181;A, and a maximum of 2 &#181;A (idle state when in single shot mode).
 With some devices I experienced a higher consumption but still below the max specifications.
-  - The figures above are measure with a sensor with ~0.4 &#181;A.
+  - The figures above are measured with a sensor with a consumption of ~0.4 &#181;A.
   - See [SHT03 Data Sheet](Documentation/datasheets/Sensirion_Humidity_Sensors_SHT3x_Datasheet_digital-971521.pdf), section *2.1 Electrical Specifications*.
 - The mode corresponds to the LED flashing code, i.e. the number of short flashes equals the mode.
-See TODO
+See section *User Configuration of device modes*

 ### Mode 0